Enabling JIT

 There are many methods to enabling JIT, such as AltJIT, SideJITServer, and more.
 This tutorial will cover the use of StikDebug (formerly StikJIT), as it is the method we currently recommend.
 For more information, consult the official StikDebug pairing guide.

-As an alternative, SideStore 0.6.2-nightly.2025.04.15 also includes updates to minimuxer, allowing built-in JIT functionality similar to StikDebug.
-To use this, simply ensure you are connected to StosVPN with either Wi-Fi enabled/connected or with mobile data and Wi-Fi disabled (Airplane Mode).
+As an alternative, SideStore 0.6.2 includes updates to minimuxer, allowing built-in JIT functionality similar to StikDebug.
+To use this, simply ensure you are connected to StosVPN with either Wi-Fi connected or Airplane Mode enabled, then navigate to "My Apps," longpress the app you wish to enable JIT for, and tap "enable JIT".

 Prerequisites